nusco/narjillos/README.md

 The DNA is also called the _genotype_, and the physical body is also called the _phenotype_ --- so you can say that "the genotype generates the phenotype".
 Identical genotypes always generate identical phenotypes.
 Similar genotypes tend to generate similar phenotypes.
 Very different genotypes tend to generate very different phenotypes.

-All the eggs generated in the beginning are collected in a dish under your microscope, where they hatch within half a minute or so.
-The narjillos are small in the beginning, but they keep growing until they reach their adult form.
+All the eggs generated in the beginning are collected in a dish under your microscope.
+They soon hatch, giving birth to cute little baby narjillos.
+The babies are small in the beginning, but they keep growing until they reach their adult form.
 The dish is also filled with food --- the blue dots.
 More food keeps spawning slowly as the experiment goes on.

 ####Selection